How Much Do Yurts Cost in 2025? Prices For Yurts

 Traditional yurts, often made from felt or natural materials, typically cost $3,000 to $15,000, depending on size and craftsmanship.
 Authentic Mongolian or Central Asian yurts fall within this range.

-Costs for Renting a Yurt
+Costs for DIY Yurt

 Building a yurt from scratch or a kit typically ranges from $10,000 to $30,000.
 This includes the cost of the yurt structure, labor, and basic infrastructure such as platforms, utilities, and permits.